 —or mere folklore, depending on if people believe it or not—and historical record of this world.
 In the current civilization within The Fifth Season, the Stillness is united as an empire, with the imperial capital and biggest city being Yumenes (population: seven million).

-The Fifth Season opens with a prologue where an as-yet-unnamed orogene man and his companion (a mysterious creature called a "stone eater" who isn't human but can make herself appear like one) look over Yumenes before said man, intending to break the world, creates an earthquake that destroys the capital and sets off a new Season.
+The Fifth Season opens with a prologue where an as-yet-unnamed orogene man and his companion—a mysterious stone creature called a "stone eater" who isn't human but can make herself appear like one, and who speaks without moving her mouth—look over Yumenes before said man, intending to break the world, creates an earthquake that destroys the capital and sets off a new Season.
+(This event becomes known as "the Yumenes Rifting" or simply "the Rifting".)
 The chapters after that follow any one of our three main characters, who are each orogene women/girls.
 In the order that they're introduced:

 Syenite.
-A four-ringer in her twenties trying to climb the Fulcrum ranks and earn a cushy, quiet life, who is assigned to breed with her new mentor, a ten-ringer named Alabaster.
+A four-ringer in her 20s trying to climb the Fulcrum ranks and earn a cushy, quiet life, who is assigned to breed with her new mentor, a ten-ringer named Alabaster.
 They're dispatched to a coastal city called Allia to clear coral from the harbor there, but this mission is merely a cover for them to go way together and make a super powerful orogene baby that the Fulcrum would raise and cultivate.
 Someone poisons Alabaster's food, and while he's recovering Syenite removes the coral on her own.
-Which is fine, until she also accidentally unearths a cracked red obelisk (with a seemingly-dead stone eater inside?) that was buried in the sea.
+Which is fine, until she also accidentally unearths a cracked garnet obelisk (with a seemingly-dead stone eater inside?) that was buried in the sea.
 After Alabaster recovers, a Guardian shows up and attacks them both, and Syenite accidentally sets Allia on fire trying to defend herself.
 (She harnesses energy from the obelisk and the obelisk explodes, leaving a volcano in its wake.)
 Alabaster's stone eater friend (Antimony) whisks him and Syenite to a pirate island called Meov where orogenes are celebrated and appointed as comm leaders.
 There, Syenite and Alabaster both fall in love with the comm leader called Innon, Syenite gives birth to Alabaster's son (Corundum), and they're a happy throuple family for almost three years.
-Until Syenite goes back to Allia to seal the volcano, which alerts the Fulcrum and has a fleet of ships descending on Meov to seize Syenite, Alabaster, and their baby.
-Alabaster gets saved by Antimony again, Innon is murdered by a Guardian, and Syenite, cornered by Schaffa and refusing to return to the "slavery" of the Fulcrum, tries to kill herself and her son by wrecking Meov and its surroundings.
-(Think that infanticide scene in Toni Morrison's Beloved, or the real 1856 story of Margaret Garner that Beloved was based on.)
-Except Syenite lives, and after washing up back on the continent and wandering for two years, she settles in Tirimo and takes on a new name...
+Until Syenite goes back to Allia to seal the volcano, which alerts the Fulcrum and has a fleet of ships descending upon Meov to seize Syenite, Alabaster, and their baby.
+Alabaster gets saved by Antimony again, Innon is murdered by a Guardian, and Syenite—cornered by Schaffa and refusing to return to the "slavery" of the Fulcrum—tries to kill herself and her son by using an amethyst obelisk to wreck Meov and its surroundings.
+(Think that infanticide scene in Toni Morrison's Beloved, or the real 1856 story of Margaret Garner that Beloved is based on.)
+Except Syenite lives, and after washing up back on the Stillness and wandering for two years, she settles in Tirimo and takes on a new name...
 Essun.